GildedPleb/hab-guide/src/pages/why.md

 its purpose, it might only need to use a small fraction of the DNA available to it for the majority of its existence.
 "Junk DNA" might even argue for less than 3%.
 But is the rest of the DNA really junk?
 By no means.
-Within the rest of the DNA (among many other things) there reside instruction on how to deal with untold count of long dormant threats, unknown threat mitigation strategies, emergency protocols, communication and search mechanisms, and so much more.
+Within the rest of the DNA (among many other things) there reside instructions on how to deal with untold count of long dormant threats, unknown threat mitigation strategies, emergency protocols, communication and search mechanisms, and so much more.
 Molecular biology assumes "better to have it and not need it than need it and